hsutter/gcpp/README.md

 Today, systems with constrained stacks use similar techniques to those mentioned in #2 above, with similar limitations and tradeoffs.

 By design, `deferred_heap` runs deferred destructors iteratively, not recursively.
-Of course, an *individual* deferred object may still own a tree of resources that may use `shared_ptr`s and be freed recursively by default, but any two deferred objects are destroyed iteratively even if they referred to each other and their destructors never nest.
+Of course, an *individual* deferred object may still own a tree of resources that may use `shared_ptr`s and be freed recursively by default, but any two deferred objects are destroyed iteratively even if they referred to each other, and their destructors never nest.
 This makes it a candidate for being appropriate for real-time code in situations where using `shared_ptr` may be problematic.

 ### (speculative) STL iterator safety